secretGeek/clowncar/README.md

 ### Proposed feature: well known themes

+I'd like to have some well-known-themes/templates that clowncar can apply.

+A list of available themes would be discovered by checking:

+    clowntown.secretgeek.net/themes/

+(for example), and if you say:

+    clowncar.exe --famous-theme=minimal-dark

-I'd like to have some well-known-themes/templates that clowncar can applied.
-A list of available themes would be discovered by checking: `clowntown.secretgeek.net/themes/` (for example) and if you say `clowncare.exe --famous-theme=minimal-dark` then it will ask `clowntown.secretgeek.net/themes/minimal-dark/` for a list of all files used by this theme, and then it will download them (including their relative paths), for use by the generator.
-Ideally the themes would be a very simple file-based collection, that people can contribute to sending pull requests to a git repo, hosted by github pages.
+...then it will ask `clowntown.secretgeek.net/themes/minimal-dark/` for a list of all files used by this theme, and download them (including their relative paths), for use by the generator.

+Ideally such a theme would be a very simple file-based collection, that people can contribute to by sending pull requests to a git repo, hosted by github pages.
+As hinted above I would call that repository "clowntown" to continue the clown-motif which I already bitterly bitterly regret.

 ### Proposed feature: fancy templates

 What good is a clown that can't juggle??
-The templating language is not currently a language.
+The templating language is not currently much of a language.
+(All it does is a few search/replaces)

 I could switch it up by using the asp.net core `razor` templating language, or some kind of javascript interpreted nonsense.
 Model info could be embedded in a document by using YAML front matter.

 ## About the ascii-art in the console output